 Twenty-two to be precise.

-In their book, “The 22 Immutable Laws of Marketing”, Al Ries and Jack Trout, possibly the best marketing strategists the world has seen today, outline each of these laws in distinct detail.
+In their book, “The 22 Immutable Laws of Marketing”, Al Ries and Jack Trout, outline each of these laws in distinct detail.

-Right now, I’ll be breaking down each of these 22 laws and summarizing them for you.
+Let’s look at each of these 22 laws and summarize them for you.

 Law #1: The Law of Leadership

 It’s better to be first than it is to be better.

 If you’re the first one in the market you’re already a step ahead of the rest.
 The law of leadership applies to any industry, any product or service or any brand.

 The idea is to create a category you can be first in, rather than convincing potential prospects your offering is the better choice.